airalab/robonomics.network/content/posts/developers-incentive-program.md

 Robonomics Network aims to unveil a pollution level by citizens observation networks over the World and help people to offset the carbon footprint.
 Thus, core DAO developers came up with the [water](https://www.frontiersin.org/articles/10.3389/frobt.2020.00070/full) & air pollution sensors network, smart buildings offsetting and green certificates.

-To drive the adoption of open-source sensors network based on Robonomics Web Services, the team decided to reward a first 15 participants with **$300 (In form of native Robonomics token - XRT) for completing the following task:**
+To drive the adoption of open-source sensors network based on Robonomics Web Services, the team decided to reward a first 15 participants with **$300 (In the form of native Robonomics token - XRT) for completing the following task:**

 * Read step by [step instruction](https://wiki.robonomics.network/docs/connect-sensor-to-robonomics/) in “Cases” section of the wiki;
 * Connect air pollution sensor to Robonomics & maintain it for more than 1 week;
 * Upload the video on YouTube, in a video participant has to explain:
-   * How does the process of connecting air pollution sensor to Robonomics Network looks like + screencast;
+   * How does the process of connecting air pollution sensor to Robonomics Network look like + screencast;
    * How can one store an air pollution level in Blockchain with the help of IPFS;
 * Make a Tweet and Mention @Aira_robonomics Twitter account and Tag $XRT and #robonomicsnetwork.

-In the Tweet, a participant should share a geolocation of his sensor and share his experience connecting a it to Robonomics Network.
+In the Tweet, a participant should share geolocation of his sensor and share his experience connecting it to Robonomics Network.

 ## Making a research/Proof-of-Concept project on Robonomics Network

-Robonomics Web Services is a great environment for creating your simulations of smart factories, robotics systems and digital twins of IoT devices.
+Robonomics Web Services is an excellent environment for creating your simulations of smart factories, robotics systems and digital twins of IoT devices.
 **If you’re looking for a source of inspiration, we suggest you visit the Robonomics scientific resources:**

 > [Research & Development](https://wiki.robonomics.network/docs/r-and-d-based-on-robonomics-network/) made on Robonomics Network;